When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Discussion

 \section{Discussion}

-In this paper, we examined the performances of four algorithms, SGD, Krotov, QL and deep QL, on a simple problem of quantum state transfer.
-From the comparison, we can summarize the characteristics of the algorithms under different situations as follows.
+In this paper, we have examined performances of five algorithms: SGD, Krotov, TQL, DQL, and PG, on the problem of quantum state preparation.
+From the comparison, we can summarize the characteristics of the algorithms under different situations as follows (see also Table.~1).

-$\bullet$ \textbf{Dependence on the maximum number of pieces in the control sequence, $N$.} When all algorithms are executed with the same number of iterations, the Krotov method performs the best when $N$ is large enough.
-The fidelities of the other three methods decrease as $N$ increases.
+Dependence on the maximum number of pieces in the control sequence, $N$: When all algorithms are executed with the same number of iterations, PG has overall the best performance, but the corresponding fidelity still drops slightly as $N$ increases.
+In fact, the fidelities from all methods decrease as $N$ increases, except the Krotov method, for which the fidelity increases when $N$ is large.

-$\bullet$ \textbf{Ability to adaptively segmenting.} During the optimization process, QL and deep QL can adaptively reduce the number of pieces required and can thus find optimal solution efficiently.
-SGD and Krotov, on the other hand, have to work with a fixed number of $N$.
+Ability to adaptively segment: During the optimization process, TQL, DQL and PG can adaptively reduce the number of pieces required and can thus find optimal solutions efficiently.
+SGD and Krotov, on the other hand, always work with a fixed number of $N$ and thus sometimes miss the optimal solution.

-$\bullet$ \textbf{Dependence on restricted strength ranges of the control field.} QL and deep QL naturally work with restricted sets of actions so they perform well when the control field has restricted strength.
-Having the range of the strength bounded reduces the efficiency for both SGD and Krotov method, but the effect is moderate for SGD because its updates on the control field are essentially local.
-However, the Krotov method makes significant updates during its execution thus becomes severely compromised when the strength of the control field is limited.
+Dependence on restricted ranges of the strength of the control field: TQL, DQL and PG naturally work with restricted sets of actions so they perform well when the strength of the control field is restricted.
+Such restriction reduces the efficiency for both SGD and Krotov method, but the effect is moderate for SGD because its updates on the control field are essentially local.
+However, the Krotov method makes significant updates during its execution and thus becomes severely compromised when the strength of the control field is restricted.

-$\bullet$ \textbf{Ability to work with control fields taking $M+1$ discrete values.} QL and deep QL again naturally work with discrete values of the control field.
-In fact, the fidelity from them decreases as the allowed values of the control field becomes more continuous ($M$ increases).
-This problem may be circumvented using more sophisticated algorithms such as Actor-Critic \cite{Mnih.16}, and the deep deterministic policy gradient method \cite{Lillicrap.15}.
+Ability to work with control fields taking $M+1$ discrete values: TQL, DQL and PG again naturally work with discrete values of the control field.
+In fact, the fidelities from them decrease as the allowed values of the control fields become more continuous ($M$ increases).
+This problem may be circumvented using more sophisticated algorithms such as Actor-Critic \cite{Mnih.16,Xu.19}, and the deep deterministic policy gradient method \cite{Lillicrap.15}.
 SGD is not sensitive to $M$ because it works with a relatively small range of control field and a reasonable discretization is sufficient.
-The Krotov method, on the other hand, strongly favors continuously problem, i.e. $M$ being large.
+The Krotov method, on the other hand, strongly favors continuous problem, i.e.~$M$ being large.